Troubleshooting Guide

 Solution 4 (Same Resolution / FPS):

-If you are on a very tight leash in regards to your performance, because your system is older or you running Dual Channel 4K HDR plus Streams plus Recording, there is one more thing you can do to reduce overall system load: You pre-render (or transcode) all your Clips to the same Resolution and FPS as you set your PLAYDECK Playlist (and Device Output) to.
+If you are on a very tight leash in regards to your performance, because your system is older or you running Multi Channel 4K HDR plus Streams plus Recording, there is one more thing you can do to reduce overall system load: You pre-render (or transcode) all your Clips to the same Resolution and FPS as you set your PLAYDECK Playlist (and Device Output) to.
 This will avoid another transcoding process on the GPU and will be a noticable improvement.
+You can enable “Clip Format Mismatch” in PLAYDECK, which will mark all Clips with a Warning Symbol that indicates, that either Frame Rate or Resolution does not match the Channel Settings.

 Cause: